by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

 -   Translating the causal model into data requirements using a Common Data Model (CDM)
 -   Generating synthetic data and developing an interoperable analytical pipeline
 -   Mobilising individual-level data within each of the nodes and transforming the data to comply with the CDM
--   Deploying the interoperable analytical pipeline within the secure processing environment (SPE) of each of the nodes (*Data Hubs*)
+-   Deploying the interoperable analytical pipeline within the secure processing environment (SPE) of each of the sites (*Participant Nodes*)
--   Meta-analysis of the aggregated results
+-   Comparative analysis of the aggregated results

 ### Use case